magento/devdocs/src/cloud/project/new-relic.md

    -  Copy the license key.

-1. Add the New Relic license key to an environment using the Magento Cloud CLI, or [add it from the Admin].
+1. Add the New Relic license key to an environment using the `magento-cloud` CLI, or [add it from the Admin].

    -  Change to the environment that needs the license key.

-   -  Set the variable using the following Magento Cloud CLI command:
+   -  Set the variable using the following `magento-cloud` CLI command:

       ```bash
       magento-cloud variable:set php:newrelic.license <newrelic-license-key>